-And this very easy to use and cheap remote shutter is all you need to take tack-sharp images:
+And this is very easy to use, and the cheap remote shutter is all you need to take tack-sharp images:

-- My favorite wireless camera remote shutter is available from Amazon for just a few bucks.
+- My favorite wireless camera remote shutter is available the Moment store for just a few bucks.

 What causes noise in smartphone photography?

 Many factors can contribute to noise in smartphone photography.
 Here are four of the most common ones:

 - Small sensor: it is responsible for capturing light and converting it into an image.
 The larger the sensor, the greater its light-capturing capabilities.

 - Pixel size and density: the bigger the pixels are, the more light they can obtain, the less chance of noise.

 - High ISO value: generally speaking, the lower the ISO value, the less likely you will find disturbing noise in your photographs.